 Rob led the way into the reception-room-cum-lounge and slumped exhausted on a sofa.
 “You’ll have to pour.
 My hands aren’t really up to it,” he said, holding his hands up.

-“Not a problem, but don’t expect me to start feeding you come dinnertime!” came the reply that was accompanied with a teasing grim.
-“What’ll you have?”
+“Not a problem, but don’t expect me to start feeding you come dinnertime!
+What’ll you have?”

 “How about some warming red wine in a beer glass?
 Won’t slop around so much!”

-“Deal,” replied Rob in a tired voice while smiling at the practical but incongruous combination of beverage and glass.
+“Deal,” Rob replied in a tired voice while smiling at the practical, but incongruous combination of beverage and glass.

-“The thing is, together with the guys I’m responsible for looking after you and you carrying on like that won’t help us one bit.
-I can assure you that we have no intention of getting in your way – quite the opposite, in fact.
+After they had settled in their seats, Richard raised his glass.
+“Cheers and good job, well done.”
+He paused briefly to study Rob’s face carefully.
+“I’d prefer you not to be taking such risks, though.
+Somehow I doubt you’ll heed the request, so can we have some sort of agreement that, whenever possible, we talk beforehand?
+Seriously, that was extremely high risk back there during a staggeringly dangerous situation.
+The thing is, together with the guys, I’m responsible for looking after you and carrying on like that won’t help us one bit.
+I can assure you we have no intention of getting in your way – quite the opposite, in fact.
 We’re all ready to get involved with whatever you get up to.
-Your reputation precedes you, Rob, which is exactly why we all signed up.”
+Your reputation precedes you, which is exactly why we all signed up.”